betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_metadata.md

 ```

 Please note above:
+* "Publish" and "Topics" is the minimal metadata that is required.
+"Pinned" and "RSS update" are optional, as their usage is limited, but its recommended you use it.
 * The use of `<!--- --->` surrounding the metadata.
   * **Note:** This is an XML comment **with an extra dash**.
     **Three** dashes are required for the metadata block to be recognized.